tm-LBenson/AWS-Slides/_posts/2024-1-5-section-19-lesson-8.md

 ### AWS Cloud Adoption Framework (AWS CAF)

 The AWS Cloud Adoption Framework (AWS CAF) is essential for guiding businesses through the complexities of cloud transformation.
-It has increasingly been a topic on the AWS exam, making it crucial for candidates to understand.
+It has increasingly been a topic on the AWS exam, making it important for candidates to understand.

 <!-- pagebreak -->